-How Changes In Lighting Effects Corals
+How Changes in Lighting Effects Corals

-Coloration of coral polyps and tissues is dictated by these zooxanthellae.
+The coloration of coral polyps and tissues is dictated by these zooxanthellae.
 By differing the spectral output of our tank lighting we can actually influence the ultimate color/shading of our corals.
 How?
 Let's say that we have been using a 5500K VHO fluorescent setup at 220 watts.
-We get that itch to spend money and help our tank and animals by installing a 250 watt metal halide with a 10,000K lamp.
+We get that itch to spend money and help our tank and animals by installing a 250-watt metal halide with a 10,000K lamp.
 Aside from the aesthetics of the rippling light show these lamps provide, we have suddenly changed the frequency of light that all the animals in our system have grown accustomed to.

-I use the term "frequency" to describe the change in CRI or spectral output.
+We use the term "frequency" to describe the change in CRI or spectral output.

 Often, the corals will shrink up, close their polyps, or otherwise show their displeasure at this sudden and drastic change in their energy source.
 It's actually the billions of symbiotic algae that are recoiling, sending shock waves through their host and causing this rapid change in appearance.